Using symbolic links

 mkdir -p $STACK_BASE/shared/uploads chown nginx:app_writers $STACK_BASE/shared/uploads rm -rf $STACK_PATH/uploads ln -nsf $STACK_BASE/shared/uploads $STACK_PATH/uploads

 rm -rf on the $STACK_PATH/uploads directory is due to the way that the ln command works.
 When you issue the ln command, it places a link to the source directory inside the target directory, so we have to remove the directory before creating the symbolic link.

-The deploy hook would look like this:
+.sh file and add it to your repo.
+The resulting deploy hook would look like this: